taddev/clearOverburden/README.md

 ## Known Issues
 ### Mobs
-There could be issues when encountering mobs.
+There *could* be issues when encountering mobs.
 During testing 50 mobs where spawned into the mining area and they were able to *trap* the turtle and produce a java exception that aborted the program.
 Under normal operation the turtle should be able to handle a couple mobs in the area.
 Each dig operation is preceded by an attack attempt to simply push the mob out of the way.

-### reOrient
-The reOrient function does not produce an optimal turning mechanism.
-It always turns right to get the to desired orientation so there is some needless turning but it works for now.